Vedantspit/yellow-ai-internTask/README.md

 ## Future Improvements

 - Analytics dashboard for user and project activity.
-- Multi-Language support for chat and PDF parsing.
+- Multi-language support for chat and PDF parsing.
 - File embedding & semantic search for large documents.
 - Role-based access control for teams.

 ---

-## License

-MIT License © 2025 Your Name
+Vedant Deshmukh © 2025